Folks, do you have a wartime attitude or a peacetime mentality in your everyday lives?

 One of the devil’s biggest lies is that we as Christians are not at war today.
 But in fact, we are very much engaged in daily combat, and its theater of operations is actually much more immense than the physical battlefields that our country’s military would fight on.
 According to Ephesians 6:12, “..our struggle is not against flesh and blood, but against the rulers, against the authorities, against the powers of this dark world and against the spiritual forces of evil in the heavenly realms.”

-It’s in the spiritual domain that the forces we cannot see with your fleshly eyes are raging assaults around us to try to win our hearts and minds.
+It’s in the spiritual domain that the forces we cannot see with our fleshly eyes are raging assaults around us to try to win our hearts and minds.
 We have an enemy who sometimes sneaks and at other times openly struts around and is absolutely relentless by placing well-coordinated, multi-tiered attacks to keep us distracted, to keep us lukewarm, and to keep us too satiated by the pleasures and lusts of today’s world.
 Satan and his forces prowl around like a roaring lion, seeking someone to devour.

 What happens in the spiritual will spill over into the physical.
 So that means that we can see and smell and sense the figurative bombed-out craters, the bullet-riddled buildings, and the clouds of “Agent Orange” choking and killing civilization; the fallout…the victims…and the dark effects of this war are apparent every day.
 Divorce is rampant in families.
 Many fathers aren’t there in their kids’ lives.
-The moral fabric of society is being shredded and cut to ribbons like Wolverine’s claws to rice paper.
-Massive throngs of people are addicted to pornography, alcohol or drugs.
+The moral fabric of society is being shredded to ribbons like Wolverine’s claws to rice paper.
+Massive throngs of people are addicted to pornography, alcohol, or drugs.
 Hundreds of millions are starving and thirsty around the world.
 Billions of people will die and perish an eternity in Hell without Jesus.

 Meanwhile, our local bodies of worship organize softball teams or offer showings of Pixar movies in our air-conditioned church buildings, all with barely a mention of the name of Jesus.
 People are bragging about their new luxury SUVs and their vacation homes.
 Folks admit their boredom on social media to crowdsource ideas for new television series to binge on for huge blocks of hours at a time.